Harvey: Too poor to flee the hurricane

 hurricane

 Exactly how lucky is obvious.
 Three of her neighbors’ houses lie in ruins.
-Sheet metallic has been twisted out of shape, and insulation foam hangs from the timber.
+Sheet metal has been twisted out of shape, and insulation foam hangs from the timber.
 Books and garments are soaking in the rain.
 One powder blue trailer home has caved in completely, its wooden skeleton damaged and uncovered.

-“Dan, are you in right here?” he shouts, hurricanes David and Frederick hurricane Ignacio Hawaii.
+“Dan, are you in right here?” he shouts, hurricanes David and Frederick, hurricane Ignacio, Hawaii.

 ‘It becomes ferocious.’